 violence they suffer.

 (The score is on European A4 paper.
-To print, Americans should select "Page Scaling" and then "Fit to Page" when Adobe's printer window opens.
+To print, Americans should use legal size paper.
 The PDF file is almost illegible on a computer screen, but prints beautifully.)

 3. The Complete Video